-While prior work has studied a range of different POMDP settings (e.g., meta RL, occluded observations), recurrent model-free RL is a ubiquitous baseline~\citep{rakelly2019efficient,zintgraf2019varibad,humplik2019meta,igl2018deep,han2019variational}.
-However, prior work consistently reports that this baseline is reported to be unperformed to more specialized methods.
+Recurrent model-free RL is a ubiquitous baseline across a range of different POMDP settings (\eg, meta-RL, occluded observations, delayed rewards)~\citep{rakelly2019efficient,zintgraf2019varibad,humplik2019meta,igl2018deep,han2019variational,arjona2019rudder}.
 This section casts doubt on that claim, showing that a well-tuned implementation of recurrent model-free RL can perform \textit{at least} as well as more complex or specialized methods in \textit{most of} their experimented environments.